miare-ir/api-doc/slate/source/index.html.md

 Our clients may also indicate that they wish the courier to return to the source at the end of the trip.

 #### Trip states
-Each trip can be in only one the following state at any given time
+Each trip can be in only one the following states at any given time

 Name | Description
 ---- | -----------